Hoodstrats/Hoodstrats.github.io/_posts/2022-01-08-SiteChanges.md

 I also started working on a GUI version (with interface) in GODOT, which I will be uploading soon.
 It started out as a practice project, to experiment using Godot's C# implementation and it's interface framework.
 Many many many hoops were jumped through, but I'll go into detail when that project gets uploaded

 That's all for now.
-Over the new few days or so, expect things to be moved around and random changes happening throughout the site.
+Over the next few days or so, expect things to be moved around and random changes happening throughout the site.